04 Jun How to Backup Social Media Content

 Dead easy.
 Go to your Twitter profile, select the gear icon, then settings, account, scroll to bottom and click ‘Request your Archive’.
 An email will then be sent with a link to download your archive.

 This one is easy too.
-Google allows you to download your data a few different ways.
+Google allows you to download your data in a few different ways.

-First, when logged into Google (Google+, Gmail etc) select the drop down arrow located next to your photo in the top right of your screen, then choose Account.
+First, when logged into Google (Youtube, Gmail, etc) select the drop-down arrow located next to your photo in the top right of your screen, then choose Account.
 From there select ‘download your data’ from the menu on the left, then either click the ‘Download Data’ button or select to download from the individual services you are signed up for.

 There is another way to download your Google data from other Google services including Blogger, YouTube, Drive etc. It’s called Google Takeaway.
 This allows you to download an archive of individual services or all of them at once.
 It takes a litlle while if you use a lot of Google services (or have a slow internet connection).
 When it’s done, you can save the archive to your computer, or wherever you like.